Health and Welfare

-If you think your child would benefit from having a plan of care for their medical needs please contact me so that we can arrange a mutually convenient time to complete it.
+If you think your child would benefit from having a plan of care for their medical needs please contact us so that we can arrange a mutually convenient time to complete it.
 Alternatively, you can download a copy by following the link in the section – Forms.
-Once completed this can be sent to me at school.
-If you are unsure if your child requires a care plan please contact me so that we can discuss it.
+Once completed this can be sent to us at school.
+If you are unsure if your child requires a care plan please contact us so that we can discuss it.

-It is vital in certain situations where a child’s health is at risk that I liaise with other school staff, for example students with severe allergies, diabetes, epilepsy or asthma.
-If you do not consent to information regarding your child’s health and wellbeing being discussed with other members of staff, please inform me in writing.
+It is vital in certain situations where a child’s health is at risk that we liaise with other school staff, for example students with severe allergies, diabetes, epilepsy or asthma.
+If you do not consent to information regarding your child’s health and well being being discussed with other members of staff, please inform us in writing.

 Please do not send your child to school if they are too unwell to attend lessons, or with injuries that have occurred out of school.
-The Medical Room has 1 bed for emergencies and sudden illness and should not be used as an alternative to being at home.
-Please contact your child’s year manager if you feel your child might benefit from attending the Achievement and Re-integration Centre.
+The Medical Room has 2 beds for emergencies and sudden illness and should not be used as an alternative to being at home.
+Please contact your child’s year manager if you feel your child might benefit from attending the Achievement and Re-integration Centre (ARC).

 Students may not arrange to be collected themselves.
 A member of staff will contact parents to arrange collection, if necessary.